Alex-Mathai-98/Satellite-Image-Segmentation-Using-U-NET/README.md

 To easily replicate my environment, please clone the **isro.yml** file using **Conda**.

 ## Data
 The data for this project has been taken from the Kaggle competition "Can you train an eye in the sky ?", DSTL UK.

+### Step 1
-The model given in the scripts will work for the road and water categories.
-Download all data from https://www.kaggle.com/c/dstl-satellite-imagery-feature-detection/data.
-After accepting all terms and conditions.
+Download all data from https://www.kaggle.com/c/dstl-satellite-imagery-feature-detection/data, after accepting all terms and conditions.

-**Step 2:**
+### Step 2
+Extract the data in the "three_band.zip" into the Data/three_band folder.
-Place the data inside "three_band.zip", "sixteen_band.zip" in the Data/three_band and Data/sixteen_band folders.
-Extract
+Extract the data in the "sixteen_band.zip" into the  Data/sixteen_band folders.
-"grid_sizes.csv.zip" and "train_wkt_v4.csv.zip" in the Data folder.
+Extract the data in the "grid_sizes.csv.zip" and "train_wkt_v4.csv.zip" in the Data folder.

-**Step 3:**
-Create a conda environment using the "isro.yml" file and activate that environment.

-**Step 4:**
+## Preprocessing
 Navigate to the main folder where all the scripts exist.
-Now run the following commands from the terminal.
+And run the commands given below.

+### Pansharpening Images
 1. "python pan_sharpen_M.py"
 2. "python pan_sharpen_RGB.py"
 3. "python bands_stack_creator.py"